-The University of California, Berkeley (often called Cal or Berkeley) is one of the world’s most prestigious public universities.
-Each year, tens of thousands of students around the globe aspire to earn a seat in this highly competitive institution.
-Naturally, one of the most common questions applicants ask is:
+University of California, Berkeley is one of the most prestigious public universities in the world.
+Each year, tens of thousands of students apply hoping to secure a spot.

 What Is UC Berkeley’s Acceptance Rate?

-In simple terms: only about 11–12 out of every 100 applicants receive an offer of admission.
-That makes Berkeley extremely selective—even as a public university.
+In simple terms, only about 11–12 out of every 100 applicants are admitted.

 How Has the Acceptance Rate Changed Over Time?